tinythings/sysinspect/docs/moddescr/runtime_py3.rst

 * ``packagekit.remove(names)``
 * ``packagekit.upgrade(names)``

 ``packagekit`` is Linux-only and optional.
+It is an active helper namespace, not part of the portable core contract.
 On systems without PackageKit, ``packagekit.available()`` returns ``False`` and the other calls may raise a runtime error if used anyway.